Benji0187/writing-test/README.md

 # Create and manage a Checkout Session

-This topic outlines the process for making payments through a Checkout Session.
+This topic explains what Checkout Sessions are and describes the tasks you need to complete to create one.

+## Understand Checkout Sessions

+### What is a Checkout Session?
 To start a payment, you must create a Checkout Session, which you can open through various methods.

-This topic details the steps for creating a Checkout Session, including recipient selection, payer information, and order numbers.
+### What happens when I start a Checkout Session?
+Starting a Checkout Session initiates the payment session, and invites the payer to review and confirm their payer information via a sent link.
+The payer can make changes to their payer information if necessary.

+### What happens when the payer confirms their payment details?

+When the payer confirms their payment details you can create the payment and transfer the funds from the payer to Flywire.

 ## Create a Checkout Session